30 Oct SEAF Caribbean SME Growth Fund Raises Over US $35 Million in First Close

 Kingston, Jamaica – The Jamaica Minister of Finance, business executives, representatives from multilateral organizations, and investors gathered last week at the Sagicor Life Auditorium to mark the launch of the SEAF Caribbean SME Growth Fund.
 Headquartered in Jamaica, with a representative office in Trinidad and Tobago, and advisors in Guyana and Barbados, the Fund will invest in growth-stage companies in the English-speaking countries of CARICOM.

-Anchored by Sagicor Investments, the Fund has secured over US $35 million in its first close and is ultimately targeting US $100 million by September 2020.
+Anchored by Sagicor Investments, the Fund has secured over US $25 million in its first close.
 As with all SEAF-managed funds, the Fund aims to generate both attractive financial returns and strong social impact by providing equity and active business partnership to companies that have traditionally lacked access to institutional risk capital.

 Mr. Leo Williams will serve as Managing Director of the Fund.
 Williams commented, “Access to finance and particularly equity capital, has been identified as a major constraining factor to sustained private sector growth in the Caribbean.
 SEAF, with its global network and value creation programs, looks forward to partnering with leading regional institutional investors to bridge this gap to catalyze diversified economic growth and create quality jobs.”